Street art: Europe

 Street art came to Sweden in the 1990s and has since become the most popular way to establish art in public space.

 The 2007 book "Street Art Stockholm", by Benke Carlsson, documents street art in the country's capital.

 The street art scene of Finland had its growth spurt from the 1980s onwards until in 1998 the city of Helsinki began a ten-year zero-tolerance policy which made all forms of street art illegal, punishable with high fines, and enforced through private security contractors.
 The policy ended in 2008, after which legal walls and art collectives have been established.

-Wheatpaste and stencil graffiti art in Denmark increased rapidly after visits from Faile, Banksy, Ben Eine, and Shepard Fairey between 2002 and 2004, especially in urban areas of Copenhagen such as Nørrebro and Vesterbro.
+Wheatpaste and stencil graffiti art in Denmark increased after visits from Faile, Banksy, Ben Eine, and Shepard Fairey between 2002 and 2004, especially in urban areas of Copenhagen such as Nørrebro and Vesterbro.
 Copenhagen is home of TEJN, the artist credited with introducing the Lock On street art genre.

 The street art scene in Switzerland saw the artist Harald Nägeli in the late 1970s.
 Activity from the nineties on included artists like Toast and NEVERCREW.